How to Make Fermented Cabbage Juice at Home

 We add about one ounce of Effective microorganisms to each brew.
 EM’s and lactobacteria are very compatible.
 While “effective microorganisms” are actually a self-sustaining ecosystem made up of several microbes, the sole purpose of the ecosystem is to preserve a very rare type of microbe called a photosynthetic microorganism.
 While not commonly used in the United States or the western world in health, in Japan, these amazing microbes have shown great promise for a myriad of health promoting uses.
 To give one example, these microorganisms eat what to us is waste products, and in return, they produce antioxidants.
 They are extremely resilient in anaerobic environments, and can out-compete most pathogenic organisms for food.
 They also feed on dead fungi.
 They make a perfect and harmonious addition to the fermented cabbage juice process.

 When you cultivate these organisms on their own, they are a brilliant purple color, just a bit lighter in color than the purplish fermented cabbage juice image above.
-Any one interested should really obtain and read the book(s) of Dr. Higa from Japan.
+Any one interested should really obtain and read the book(s) of Dr. Higa.